betterscientificsoftware/bssw.io/CuratedContent/SurveyEngineersWantToCodeButSpendAllDayOnTechDebt.md

 <!--deck text start-->

-Chainguard’s *2026 Engineering Reality Report* highlights a familiar challenge: engineers find building new features energizing, but day-to-day work is dominated by maintenance, [technical debt](https://bssw.io/items/technical-debt-in-practice-how-to-find-it-and-fix-it), and tool friction.
+Chainguard’s *2026 Engineering Reality Report* shows that engineers find building new features energizing, but day-to-day work is dominated by maintenance, technical debt, and tool friction.

 <!--deck text end-->